CyberConnects2/The-World-RCraft-Launcher/README.md

 You may use this software in your own project so long as the following conditions are met.

 * Credit is expressly given to the original authors (Daniel Scalzi).
-  * Include a link to the original source on the launcher's About page.
+  * Included a link to the [original source](https://github.com/dscalzi/ElectronLauncher) on the launcher's About page.
-  * Credit the authors and provide a link to the original source in any publications or download pages.
+  * Credited the authors and provide a link to the original source in any publications or download pages.
-* The source code remain **public** as a fork of this repository.

 We reserve the right to update these conditions at any time, please check back periodically.